-COLLETON COUNTY, S.C. — The murder trial in the deaths of Maggie and Paul Murdaugh is set to begin on Monday.
+COLLETON COUNTY, S.C. — The murder trial in the deaths of Maggie and Paul Murdaugh is underway.

 Former South Carolina attorney Alex Murdaugh is the defendant, accused of shooting them at the family’s property in Colleton County.